 Broken, Episode 1: Recycling Sham

 Broken, a new series available on Netflix, gives insight into broken systems that endanger communities in a variety of different ways.
 The first episode, Recycling Sham, spends nearly an hour tackling issues surrounding the growing plastic pollution problem in the US and beyond.
 As plastics become more and more abundant and profit margins for recycling plastics shrink worldwide, this docuseries episode highlights the systemic challenges of our recycling system, and how recycling, while a necessary component of a world striving toward less waste, isn’t the one-and-done answer we’ve been taught it is.

 Are there any other environmental documentaries you would highly recommend?
-Contact us at email@example.com to share your knowledge and resources!
+Reach out to us to share your knowledge and resources!